rehierl/node-tree-outliner/about-h1-h6.md

 section instead.

 There is also nothing that indicates that section `C` ends before node `D`.
-If that were the case, node `D` would have to be associated with some other pre-existing section (e.g. section `A`).
+If that were the case, node `D` would have to be associated with some other section that was introduced before section `C` (e.g. section `A`).

 As a consequence, node `D` is located inside section `C` and must be associated with that section.